Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: The Estimation and Denoising Procedure

 \section{The Estimation and Denoising Procedure}

-We propose to leverage the diffusion model \citep{song2020score,ho2020denoising} to generate denoised data that closely mirrors the distribution of error-free data.
-The diffusion model has garnered acclaim owing to its significant effectiveness in a vast array of tasks spanning multiple research domains, especially in generative AI.
-As mentioned in Section \ref{sec:introduction}, the idea of leveraging the diffusion model to generate approximately error-free data is straightforward, as mentioned in Section \ref{sec:introduction}.
-That says, implementing the reverse SDE \eqref{eq:reverse sde} started from observed error-contaminated data $\{\bX_{1}^{(i)}\}_{i=1}^{n}$.
-To do so, we should estimate the ``score function'' \citep{vincent2011connection} by solving problem \eqref{eq:objective}.
-Unfortunately, as discussed in Section \ref{sec:introduction}, solving \eqref{eq:objective} requires data from $P_{\bX_{t}}$ which are unobserved in practice.
-In this section, we will present our solution to this problem.
+We use the diffusion model \citep{song2020score,ho2020denoising} to generate denoised data that closely mirror the distribution of error-free data.
+Diffusion models have achieved strong empirical performance across a wide range of tasks, especially in generative modeling.
+As discussed in Section \ref{sec:introduction}, our idea to generate approximately error-free data is to implement the reverse SDE \eqref{eq:reverse sde} starting from the observed error-contaminated data $\{\bX_{1}^{(i)}\}_{i=1}^{n}$.
+To do so, we need to estimate the ``score function'' \citep{vincent2011connection} by solving problem \eqref{eq:objective}.
+Unfortunately, solving \eqref{eq:objective} requires data from $P_{\bX_{t}}$, which are unobserved in practice.
+Next, we present our solution to this problem.